peopledoc/django-readonly-field/docs/usage.rst

 be nullable or have a database default or be filled by a trigger, otherwise you will get in ``IntegrityError``.

-Don't forget that Django model field defaults don't become Database default.
+Don't forget that Django model field defaults don't become Database defaults.
 You might have to write an SQL migration for this.